guardian/frontend/docs/01-start-here/06-testing-tips.md

 ### Testing your local on CODE
 There are times when you are testing something locally that you just can’t find on our production content, for instance:
 	- Implementing new template or embed types.
-	- Testing hard to find ebed types - ie a Guardian Witness embed.
+	- Testing hard to find embed types - ie a Guardian Witness embed.
 	- Testing Triggered events - such as a liveblog update.
 To test these type of changes you can use a frontend.conf file to override the default build and tailor it to your needs.
 See [here](https://github.com/guardian/frontend/blob/master/docs/03-dev-howtos/15-override-default-configuration.md) for details.